cossacklabs/product-docs/content/themis/languages/nodejs/installation.md

 However, you can also build and install the latest JsThemis from the source code.

   {{< hint warning >}}
-  **Note**: Due to some issues with OpenSSL statically linked into Nodejs, for correct JsThemis operation, you need to ensure that the Nodejs and system OpenSSL versions match.
+  **Note**: Due to some issues with OpenSSL statically linked into Node.js, for correct JsThemis operation, you need to ensure that the Node.js and system OpenSSL versions match.
 Otherwise, you may encounter failures or crashes at runtime.
 Refer to [Matching OpenSSL versions](#matching-openssl-versions) for more details.
   {{< /hint >}}

 ## Installing stable version on Linux